-- (a) Adverse visual effects can be mitigated through the use of appropriate colour, design and location; - (b) The activity provides direct access from the Village Precinct to surrounding recreational activities the Cardrona Ski Area, and reduces the need for private vehicle use on the ski field area access road; - (c) Comprehensive car parking facilities are provided that - are located where they are easily accessible from the Village Precinct Centre to surrounding recreational activities; - are effectively landscaped with species appropriate to the site so that adverse visual effects are minimised: - Provide significant permeable surfaces in order to reduce potential stormwater run-off. - (d) The provision of linkage bus services from surrounding areas have been incorporated into the proposal;
+- (a) Adverse visual effects can be mitigated through the use of appropriate colour, design and location; - (b) The activity provides direct access from the Village to the Cardrona Ski Area, and reduces the need for private vehicle use on the ski area access road; - (c) Comprehensive car parking facilities are provided that

-- (e) As far as practicable the integrity of the open space area through which the gondola extends is retained; - (f) The path of the gondola is sensitively located to reduce its visual effect (with regard to skyline, ridgeline and prominent slope); - (g) The path of the gondola has an effect on the ecological functioning of natural stream/ native ecosystems; - (h) Safety has been incorporated into the design; - (i) The structures and associated facilities are designed so that earthworks are minimised and do not adversely affect the historic water races.
+- are located where they are easily accessible from the Village Centre; - are effectively landscaped with species appropriate to the site so that adverse visual effects are minimised: - Provide significant permeable surfaces in order to reduce potential stormwater run-off. - (d) The provision of linkage bus services from surrounding areas have been incorporated into the proposal; - (e) As far as practicable the integrity of the open space area through which the gondola extends is retained; - (f) The path of the gondola is sensitively located to reduce its visual effect (with regard to skyline, ridgeline and prominent slope); - (g) The path of the gondola has an effect on the ecological functioning of natural stream/ native ecosystems; - (h) Safety has been incorporated into the design: - (i) The structures and associated facilities are designed so that earthworks are minimised and do not adversely affect the historic water races.